KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_dev_OLAP.rst

 Profiled access
 ^^^^^^^^^^^^^^^^

 Once the OLAP document has been created using the template designer the user can insert parameters to profile the document.
-To set parameters the user can follow two paths, already seen in Development of an OLAP document:

--  to download the template of the document and edit it, adding the parameter(s),
--  to download the Mondrian schema and edit it; modify the dimension(s) (that will update according to the value parameter(s)) inserting    an SQL query which presents the parametric filtering clause.
-Then it is necessary to add tbe DATA-ACCESS tab to the template.
+To set parameters the user has to download the Mondrian schema and edit it; modify the dimension(s) (that will update according to the value parameter(s)) inserting an SQL query which presents the parametric filtering clause.

 .. hint::
     **Filter through the interface**